Primes of the form $p^2 + nq^2$: Computing the asymptotic

 \subsection{Expanding with Gr\"o{\ss}encharaktere}

-We have now established \cref{big-expand}.
-To go further, we work with the sum over ideals on the RHS of this equation, with the aim being to write it in terms of sums $\sum_{\mf{a}} \Lambda_K(\mf{a}) \psi(\mf{a})$ for Gr\"o{\ss}encharaktere $\psi$.
-Opening up the definitions of the two copies of $\Lambda_{\cramer}^{\sharp}$ in \cref{big-expand} (recalling the definition \cref{lam-sharp-def}), we may write
+We now turn to the main task of establishing \cref{main-term-sharps-weighted}.
+The key idea is to write the expression on the LHS in terms of sums $\sum_{\mf{a}} \Lambda_K(\mf{a}) \psi(\mf{a})$ for Gr\"o{\ss}encharaktere $\psi$, which will then allow us to bring in the key analytic input, \cref{main-analytic-input}.
+Opening up the definitions of the two copies of $\Lambda_{\cramer}^{\sharp}$ (recalling the definition \cref{lam-sharp-def}), we may write

 where where

 To understand this better, write and observe that if $\mf{a} = (\alpha)$ is principal then The definition does not depend on the choice of $\alpha$; also, by definition of $\boxtimes_{\ell}$, $\varphi_{P_{S_1}} \boxtimes_{\ell} \varphi_{P_{S_2}}(\mf{a})$ = 0 if $\mf{a}$ is not principal.